This article was updated June 28, 2022.

 This can result in a workforce issue as the dealership’s employees scramble to plan for the situation.
 As a result, it’s critical that a dealership has all its contingency plans in place and is well prepared for the sale leaking to the marketplace.

-Tips for a Smooth Transaction
+Tips for a Smooth Automotive Dealership Transaction

 Knowing what surprises and complications you may encounter is a large part of making any potential transaction go smoothly.

-From your tax accountant to your legal advisor to your valuations expert, each one needs to understand the nuances of the accounting methods, tax provisions (especially deferrals), and entity structuring arrangements that are relevant to your business.
+From your tax accountant to legal advisor and valuation expert, each needs to understand the nuances of the accounting methods, tax provisions—especially deferrals—and entity structuring arrangements that are relevant to your business.

 We’re Here to Help

-To learn more about any of these topics or how you can prepare your dealership for a transaction, contact your Moss Adams professional.
+To learn more about how you can prepare your dealership for a transaction, contact your Moss Adams professional.